• Skip to primary navigation

 Two steaks, salt, pepper, and garlic powder on a cutting board.

 • Ribeye steaks – are the king of steaks.
-Beautifully marbled with a wonderful taste and tender texture, they are perfect for this recipe.
+Beautifully marbled with a wonderful taste and tender texture, thick cut or ribeye roasts are perfect for this recipe or my Reverse Seared Ribeye Steak in the Oven.

 • Kosher salt – enhances the flavor and brings all of the beefy flavors together.